tjo234/Jukebox/README.md

 NOTE: You can also copy your music directly to the SD card in `/var/mpd/music/` but we don't recommend it.

-**Why not?
-SD cards are more likely to fail in the long term.
-You don't want to lose your precious music!
+**Why not?** SD cards are more likely to fail in the long term.
+You don't want to lose your music!

-It is also much faster to get Jukebox up and running again.

 ## 4. Refresh the Library